EzFinCodeEzFinCode

 Financial regulation is complex, constantly evolving, and expensive to comply with.
 AI is transforming compliance from a cost centre into a competitive advantage for institutions that implement it well.

-RegTech — regulatory technology powered by AI — automates the monitoring, reporting, and auditing processes that previously required large compliance teams.
-Natural language processing models read and interpret regulatory updates, flagging changes that require action.
-Transaction monitoring systems identify suspicious activity for anti-money laundering (AML) reporting.
-And AI-powered audit tools can review thousands of documents in the time it would take a human team to review dozens.
+RegTech — regulatory execution powered through AI — automates the tracking, reporting, and auditing processes that previously required huge compliance teams.
+Natural language processing models check and interpret regulatory updates, flagging changes that require movement.
+Transaction monitoring systems identify suspicious interest for anti-money laundering (AML) reports.
+And AI-powered audit equipment can evaluate many documents in the time it would take a human team to review dozens.

-For consumers, this means financial institutions can offer more services at lower cost, with faster onboarding and fewer compliance-related delays.
+For customers, this indicates that economy businesses can offer more deals at a lower price, with faster onboarding and less delays related to compliance.

-Portfolio Management Quarterly rebalancing by advisers Real-time, personalised optimisation
+Portfolio management Quarterly rebalancing by advisors Real-time, personalized optimization

-Fraud Detection Rule-based, high false positives Millisecond ML detection, adaptive
+Fraud detection Rule-first based, excessive false positives Millisecond ML detection, adaptive

-Financial Advice Expensive, inaccessible to most Personalised, free or near-free
+Financial advice Expensive, inaccessible to the maximum Personalized, free or close to solved

-Customer Service Call centres, long wait times 24/7 AI chat, instant resolution
+Customer service Call centers, long wait times 24/7 AI chat, instant resolution

-Compliance Manual review, large teams Automated monitoring and reporting
+Compliance Manual overview, large groups Automatic monitoring and reporting

 Risks and Limitations of AI in Finance